SuccessFactors Implementation: 8 Steps for Adoption

 2. Create a SuccessFactors onboarding and training plan

-Sign your HR team up for SAP SuccessFactors training even before you begin the implementation process.
-This will familiarize them with the software and reduce the natural resistance to change that makes them want to stick to legacy systems.
+Create a SuccessFactors training plan before you begin the implementation process.
+This will familiarize users with the software and reduce the resistance to change that makes them want to stick to legacy systems.

 According to a report by PwC, 34% of the workforce is interested in learning new technology out of sheer curiosity, and 37% would do it if it helps advance their career.
 By including your employees in this initiative, you acknowledge them as stakeholders and improve the chances of success by 22%.